by Spike Marlowe

 I know other artists who deal with this, as well.
 We all cope in different ways, and how I used to deal with it is completely different than how I deal now.

-How do I deal and balance my life now so that I’m the best artist I can be?
+How do I deal with and balance my life now so that I’m the best artist I can be?

 I pay attention to how I’m feeling throughout my entire being.
 I.e., I listen to myself and pay attention.
 I definitely haven’t always done this.
 I’ve often had high expectations for myself and have believed that no matter how I feel or what’s going on, I should be tough enough to power through and do whatever needs to get done.
 While there is truth in this, powering through without also listening to my needs and taking care of myself isn’t fruitful.
 When I do listen to myself and fulfill my needs, I have an easier time accessing my creative self and making art.